Plan a Cycling Tour of Gaspésie

 In addition, Vélo Québec has identified nearly 40 hills with a grade of over 6% in Gaspésie, mainly between Tourelle and Marsoui, Sainte-Madeleine-de-la-Rivière-Madeleine and Rivière-au-Renard and in the Forillon National Park and Gaspé area, but also as you approach Percé, in the vicinity of Port-Daniel, between Nouvelle and Escuminac (up to 10%) as well as between Sainte-Jeanne-d’Arc and Saint-Octave-de-Métis.

-For more information, visit routeverte.com and download our cycling document, which includes a table of distances between municipalities in the region as well as rest areas and elevation profiles.
+For more information, visit routeverte.com and our biking webpage, which includes a table of distances between municipalities in the region as well as rest areas and elevation profiles.
 Whether you explore the region northward (clockwise) or southward (counterclockwise), you will have to contend with the hilliness of Gaspésie.
 The wind and weather can also make a difference!
 Keep reading for more details.

 Orléans Express (1-888-999-3977) is the bus company operating in Gaspésie; their buses will enable you to get to the region as well as travel within it.
 When travelling with your bike, additional bike fees apply, including a box charge.
 (Your bike will need to be disassembled to fit into a box.)
 You can also ship a bike using their Expedibus courier services.